Air St. Thomas

 Air St. Thomas was an airline based on the island of St. Thomas, in the United States Virgin Islands.
 It operated regular and charter passenger services.
 Its main base was Cyril E. King Airport, St Thomas.
-It ceased operations in December 2005.
 The company, founded in 1975, was banned in March 2004 on the French airports and is since then blacklisted.
 This commuter air carrier had a very small fleet and did not operate long haul routes.
+It ceased operations in December 2005.